pgdogdev/docs/docs/features/mirroring.md

 !!! warning
     Since mirror queues can drop queries, it is not a replacement for Postgres replication and should be used for testing & benchmarking purposes only.

-### Comparison to Postgres replication

-Mirroring is a best effort strategy for replaying queries.
-There are no retries or guarantees that the statements are executed in the same order on the mirror.
-It should be used strictly for benchmarking or testing mirror databases, not for reliably replicating data.